 If you do not qualify for innocent spouse relief, relief by separation of liability, or relief from liability arising from community property law, you may still be relieved of responsibility for tax, interest, and penalties through equitable relief.
-If you request innocent spouse relief or separation of liability, and the IRS determines you do not qualify for either one, the IRS automatically will consider whether equitable relief is appropriate.
+If you request any of these types of relief, and the IRS determines you do not qualify for any of them, the IRS will consider whether equitable relief is appropriate.